• Skip to primary navigation

 I'd love to see!
 Tag me @aheadofthyme on Instagram.

-Basmati Rice with Saffron: Basmati rice with saffron is an essential side in Middle Eastern diets.
-Make it in 15 minutes with this easy-to-follow recipe | aheadofthyme.com
+Basmati Rice with Saffron is an traditional side served in Middle Eastern and Persian cuisine.
+It's simple to make with this easy-to-follow recipe. | aheadofthyme.com

 Basmati Rice with Saffron